 - Extensive rewriting (more than simplifying and removing jargon)

 When you approve an article, you have three different revision levels to choose from:

 - Minor details that don't affect the instructions: These are changes that won't change instructions to users.
-Localizers won't be notified about these changes even if you mark them "Ready for localization."
+Localizers won't be notified about these changes.

 - Content changes that don't require immediate translation: This is the default choice.
 These are significant changes (updates and big changes) that don't completely invalidate the previous version of the article.

 - Major content changes that will make older translations inaccurate: This is for the rare case that an article is so wrong that without these changes it will cause major problems for people.
 This will add a warning on localized articles that the content may be out of date and provide a link to the English version.

 Feedback for editors